 The Company's Bylaws provide that the number of directors shall be determined from time to time by the Board, but may not be less than five nor more than seventeen.
-The size of the Board is currently eight directors, with seven directors in office and one vacancy.
-For the purposes of Article I, Section 7(A)(3) of the Company's Bylaws, this Proxy Statement serves as public announcement of the increase in size of the Board from seven to eight, effective March 10, 2023.
-Mr. Michael K.C.
-Tsai will not be standing for reelection at the Meeting and a new candidate, Elizabeth (Beth) Bull, will be nominated for election.
+Currently the Board consists of eight directors.
+Mr. Michael R. Giordano and Mr. Peter M. Menard will not be standing for reelection at the Meeting and a new candidate, Mr. Robert E. Feiger, will be nominated for election.
 The Company's Bylaws further provide for the election of each director at each annual meeting of stockholders.
 Seven directors will be nominated for election at the Meeting, leaving one vacancy on the Board.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.
-The Company plans to announce a new lead director after the Meeting.

 The persons nominated have been nominated for election to the Board to serve until the next annual meeting of stockholders and until their respective successors have been elected and qualified.
-All nominees, except Ms. Bull are currently directors of the Company, and all nominees have indicated their willingness to serve.
+All nominees, except Mr. Feiger, are currently directors of the Company, and all nominees have indicated their willingness to serve.
 Unless otherwise instructed, proxies will be voted in such a way as to elect as many of these nominees as possible under applicable voting rules.
 In the event that any of the nominees should be unable or unwilling to serve as a director, proxies will be voted for the election of such substitute nominees, if any, as shall be designated by the Board.
 The Board has no reason to believe that any nominee will be unable or unwilling to serve.